-Born and raised in St. Louis, MO Tony enters his fourth season as Director of Hockey for the Jr. Everblades and the sixth year for Hertz Arena.
+Born and raised in St. Louis, MO Tony enters his fifth season as Director of Hockey for the Jr. Everblades and the seventh year for Hertz Arena.
 Tony played youth hockey with the Chesterfield Falcons leading to tier 1 for the Jr. Blues and attending Chaminade College Prep. in St. Louis.

 Since arriving in Florida in 2008 with a degree in Sport Management, Tony began working with the Florida Panthers in an entry-level sales position.
 From there he worked his way through the organization.
 Within a couple of years, he was running the youth and adult travel/recreation programs out of Panthers Ice Den.
 Now with the Hertz Arena and the Jr. Everblades, Tony has grown both programs year after year with an emphasis on structure, development, and fun!